About The Bloedorn Foundation

 Portrait of Walter A. Bloedorn Walter A. Bloedorn

-The Bloedorn Foundation is a non-profit charitable organization that focuses on addressing the many challenges facing the health, education and well-being of vulnerable children and at-risk citizens in the Washington D.C. area.
+The Walter A. Bloedorn Foundation is a charitable non-profit organization addressing the many challenges facing the health, education, and well-being of vulnerable children, families, and at-risk citizens living in the Greater Washington DC area.

 Over the fifty years, the foundation has given nearly fifteen million dollars.